twilight-wizard/nixmentors/README.md

 ```
 Note that this will install the base precise64 image into the user's homedir.
 It will consume 300MB of profile space.

+If you have been alumnified, this will fail because there's not enough space.
+You can store the image somewhere else instead.
+Add the following environment variable to your .whateverrc:

+	export VAGRANT_HOME=/disk/trump/minerals/<yourusername>

+Note that if you try to do `vagrant up` on multiple machines, you will probably get an error about an inaccessible vm.
+If that happens, do like so:

+	VBoxManage listvms

+You'll see a line identifying a vm that's inaccessible, and a hash to identify it.
+Take that entire hash (minus the curly braces), and run this:

+	VBoxManage unregistervm <hash>

 Teardown
 -------------